matheusneder/gemnsis/README.md

 | 200    | [profile-list-page-out](#profile-list-page-out)| Suggestion list.   |
 | 404    | [profile not found](#profile-not-found)        | Profile not found. |

+### Build sample network

+Reset database and build a sample network with some profiles and connections.

+	POST /v1/build-sample-network

+This route takes no parameters and responds with 200 status code with informational text.

 ## Models

 ### profile-in